scy3431/interest-calculator-personal/README.md

-# 💰 Interest Calculator for Joint Bank Accounts
+# Interest Calculator for Joint Bank Accounts

 A simple web tool to calculate how interest should be shared between two people who have contributed different amounts to a joint bank account.
 It also calculates a "fairness" percentage and visualizes the data with interactive charts.

-## ✨ Features
+## Features

-- **💵 Contribution Input**: Enter each person's initial contribution and the total amount after interest
+- **Contribution Input**: Enter each person's initial contribution and the total amount after interest
-- **📊 Share Calculation**: Determines each person's fair share based on their contribution percentage
+- **Share Calculation**: Determines each person's fair share based on their contribution percentage
-- **⚖️ Fairness Check**: Computes the fairness of the interest distribution
+- **Fairness Check**: Computes the fairness of the interest distribution
-- **📈 Data Visualization**: Displays a pie chart for shares and a bar chart for contributions
+- **Data Visualization**: Displays a pie chart for shares and a bar chart for contributions
-- **📤 Export Options**: Export results to a CSV file or save the charts as PNG images
+- **Export Options**: Export results to a CSV file or save the charts as PNG images
-- **👁️ Custom View**: Easily show or hide the charts
+- **Custom View**: Easily show or hide the charts

-## 🛠️ Technologies Used
+## Technologies Used

 - **HTML5** for structure
 - **CSS3** for styling
 - **JavaScript (Vanilla)** for core logic and interactivity
 - **Chart.js** for data visualization

-## 🚀 How to Use
+## How to Use

 1. Open the `index.html` file in your web browser
 2. Enter the contributions for **Person 1** and **Person 2**, along with the **Total After Interest**